 More Elementary Music Distance Learning Activities

-If this situation lasts longer than expected or you want to explore more online opportunities, click to preview the following sets.
+If you want to explore more music literacy sets, click to preview the following sequential series.
 Boom allows you to “play” the first four cards of each set so you really know what you are getting.

 - Developing Music Staff Skills

 - What Do You Hear? | Rhythm Pattern Identification Series

 - What Do You Hear? | Identifying Melodic Patterns (Key of F)

 - What Do You Hear? | Identifying Melodic Patterns (Key of C)